When buying insurance, should you go with a broker or a direct writer?

 With a conventional mortgage, the homebuyer has to make a down payment of at least 20% of the home’s purchase price.

-Below, you’ll see a comparison of high ratio mortgages and conventional mortgages in Ontario.
+Take a look at our comparison of high ratio mortgages and conventional mortgages in Ontario.

 Date | Average Conventional Rate | Average High Ratio Rate |